lamb01985/my-website/README.md

-This is the code for my basic website!
+This is the code for my (currently bare bones) personal website!